jupyterhub/traefik-proxy/docs/source/install.md

       If the desired install directory doesn't exist, it will be created by the installer.

-    2. From traefik and etcd **realease pages**:
+    2. From traefik and etcd **release pages**:
        * Install `traefik`

-            Grab the latest binary for your platform from [traefik realeases page](https://github.com/containous/traefik/releases), e.g.
+            Grab the latest binary for your platform from [traefik releases page](https://github.com/containous/traefik/releases), e.g.

             ```
             $ wget https://github.com/containous/traefik/releases/download/v1.7.0/traefik_linux-amd64